Calum1888/taxi-fare-predictor/README.md

 ### Training

-Training classes and methods have been created which allows for an initial training run for any model as well as a training run for a randomised cross validation search to tune the hyperparamters of the model.
+Training classes and methods have been created which allows for an initial training run for any model as well as a training run for a randomised cross validation search to tune the hyperparamters of the model (src/train_and_tune.py).

 Initial training runs of linear regression, XGBoost regressor and Random Forest regressor models have been conducted and their root mean squared error (RMSE) and R2 score have been computed in order to compare the performance of the models.
 The following graphs compare the models.